Rosso84/Enterprise-Monolythic/README.md

 ### About

 In a group of two we rewrote an existing backend system from javascript to a springboot application for a company who owns a mobileapplication within e-health.
-Their goal was to get their aplication improved within the norm of e-health that were made included:
+Their goal was to get their aplication improved within the norm of e-health.
+What we managed to improve in order to make it more robust and secure included:

 -When a user deleted their acccount it only deleted the sensitive data.
 The rest was kept for analysis purposes as this was one of the main wishes for improvements by product owner